wso2/docs-is/en/includes/deploy/security/encrypt-passwords-with-cipher-tool.md

         - On Windows: `ciphertool.bat -Drotate -Dold.alias=wso2carbon  -Dsymmetric`

-5. Go back to the `deployment.toml` file and see that the passwords are re-encrypted with new encryption key.
+5. Go back to the `deployment.toml` file and see that the passwords are re-encrypted with the new encryption key.

 {% endif %}